 - Leg press: 5 sets of 10 reps

 - Leg extension: 5 sets of 10 reps

 - Lying hamstring curl: 8 sets of 10 reps

-Schwarzenegger was openly conscious about his calves, as are many gym-goers.
-Instead of hiding them, he cut off his sweat pants’ bottom, so they were always visible in the gym.
-Instead of blaming genetics as most people do, he used this constant reminder to drive him to attack his calves up to six times a week.
+Schwarzenegger often kept his rest periods between sets for training his legs under a minute.
+While this is not for the faint-hearted, it helps keep as much blood in the muscle as possible throughout the training session.
+Schwarzenegger was openly conscious about his calves, as were many gym-goers.
+Instead of hiding them, he cut the bottom off his sweatpants.
+So Arnold’s legs were always visible in the gym.
+Then, instead of blaming genetics as most people do, he used this constant reminder to drive him to attack his calves six times a week.

 For Schwarzenegger, training the calves was all about volume and variety.
 Here’s an example: